Lucky loser: Ethical issues and change in policy

 While Gimelstob's behavior was not generally considered unethical, it raised concerns by pointing out that any player in a similar position would have little incentive to play a competitive match.
 For example, a high-ranking player paired against a lower-ranked friend might deliberately lose the match to help his friend gain entry to the tournament, if the first player had already clinched a lucky loser spot.
 The possibility of bribery was also a concern.

-Shortly thereafter, a new policy was introduced in Grand Slam tournaments.
-Since 2006, a random draw has been held to determine the order in which players enter the Main Draw rather than using rankings.
-This element of uncertainty helps to ensure that final-round qualifying matches remain competitive.

-However, this rule does not apply in all other tournaments.
+Shortly thereafter, a new policy was introduced in Grand Slam tournaments to help prevent this potential problem.
+If a main-draw withdrawal occurs after the completion of qualifying, then the highest-ranked player who lost in the final round of qualifying moves into the main draw as a lucky loser.
+Similarly, if a second main-draw withdrawal occurs after the completion of qualifying, this slot is awarded to the second highest-ranked loser from the final round of qualifying.
+This same method of choosing would continue if there are further main-draw withdrawals in the tournament.
+However, if a main-draw withdrawal occurs before the completion of qualifying, then the two highest-ranked losers in the final round of qualifying go into a random draw for the main-draw spot.
+Similarly, if two main-draw withdrawals occur before the completion of qualifying, then the three highest-ranked losers in the final round of qualifying go into a random draw for the two main-draw slots.

 Association football

 After three teams which qualified for the 1950 World Cup withdrew, several teams which had failed to qualify were invited to replace them, but declined.

 In qualification for the 1958 World Cup, Israel won the Asia–Africa group without playing a match after their opponents withdrew as part of a mass boycott.
 FIFA then required Israel to play off against a team drawn from among the other groups' runners-up.
 Italy and Uruguay declined to enter the draw, while Belgium were selected but withdrew.
 Ultimately, Wales, who had lost to Czechoslovakia in Group 4 of European qualification, were drawn, defeated Israel and reached the quarter-finals of the tournament.